Weighted blade arrangements and the positive tropical Grassmannian

 The height function $\mathfrak{h}^{(L)}(\mathbf{c})$ here induces a regular subdivision on $\partial_L(\Delta_{k,n})\simeq \Delta_{2,n-(k-2)}$ in the usual way; now, expanding the $\mathcal{L}^{(L)}_{ij}$ and computing the (positive) coefficients of the blades $\beta^{(L)}_{ij}$ defines a matroidal blade arrangement, where each intersection $\beta^{(L)}_{ij}\cap \partial_L(\Delta_{k,n})$ is then the image of a fold in the surface defined by the height function $\mathfrak{h}^{(L)}(\mathbf{c})$. \end{proof}

-\begin{example} Following the construction of Speyer-Williams \cite{SpeyerWilliams2003}, let $\pi = \sum_J \pi_Je^J$ be the tropical Plucker vector where each $\Pi_J$ is the $\min$ function on $\mathbb{R}^{(k-1)(n-k-1)}$ obtained by tropicalizing the positive (web) parametrization of the totally positive Grassmannian $G_+(k,n)$.
+\begin{example} Following the construction of Speyer-Williams \cite{SpeyerWilliams2003}, let $\pi = \sum_J \pi_Je^J$ be the tropical Plucker vector where each $\pi_J$ is the piecewise-linear function on $\mathbb{R}^{(k-1)(n-k-1)}$ obtained by tropicalizing the positive (web) parametrization of the totally positive Grassmannian $G_+(k,n)$.
 Then the replacement

 induces a parametrization of $\mathcal{Z}_{k,n}$. \end{example} This was also used to parametrize, equivalently, the totally positive tropical Grassmannian, see for instance \cite{arkani2020positive,Brodsky2017,SpeyerWilliams2020} as well as \cite{AHL2019Stringy,Drummond2019A,HeRenZhang2020,HenkePapa2019}.
-However, one novel feature here is the additional structure: that we have the full complex of weighted blade arrangements $(\mathfrak{B}_{k,n},\partial)$.
+However, one of the most significant novel features here is the additional structure: subdivisions are induced not by an auxiliary process, projecting down the lower envelope of the convex hull of the lifts of vertices of the hypersimplex, but by an extremely simple construction: attaching weights to the internal facets of subdivisions, via a distinguished set: the weighted blade arrangements!